emmanuelgonz/starBlast/index.rst

 Setting Up Master Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. Go to https://atmo.cyverse.org and log in with your Cyverse Username and Password
-2. Launch a Master (medium1) instance which will broadcast as a Master using '_this <https://atmo.cyverse.org/application/images> image with docker preinstalled.
+2. Launch a Master (medium1) instance which will broadcast as a Master using `this <https://atmo.cyverse.org/application/images>`_ image with docker preinstalled.
 3. When the instance is ready showing Active (with a green dot) ssh into your virtual machine using ssh <CYVERSE_USERNAME>@<MASTER_VM_IP_ADDRESS> and enter your cyverse password.

 4. copy and pase the following code to launch sequence server ready to distribute BLAST queries to workers